What Happens When You Total a Financed Car?

 Talk to a Lawyer

-If you've totaled your car in an accident, it might make sense to talk to an experienced car accident lawyer.
-Sometimes insurance companies underestimate your car's fair market value.
+If you’ve totaled your car in an accident, it might make sense to talk to an experienced car accident lawyer.
+Sometimes insurance companies underestimate your car’s value.
 A lawyer can help you understand your options and will negotiate for a better settlement so you can pay off your car loan.

 How It Works